HOWTO: Use Docker and Apptainer/Singularity Containers at OSC

 As of June 21st, 2022, Singularity is replaced with Apptainer, which is just a renamed open-source project.
 For more information visit the Apptainer/Singularity page

-This document will describe how to run Docker and Apptainer/Singularity containers on the Owens and Pitzer.
+This document will describe how to run Docker and Apptainer/Singularity containers on OSC clusters.
 You can use containers from Docker Hub, Sylabs Cloud, or any other source.
 As examples we will use hello-world from Singularity Hub and ubuntu from Docker Hub.

-If you encounter any error, check out Known Issues on using Apptainer/Singularity at OSC.
+If you encounter an error then check the Known Issues on using Apptainer/Singularity at OSC.
 If the issue can not be resolved, please contact OSC help

 Contents